nguyenminhtoi212-code/Metrolist-Music/README.md

 <h2><a id="faq"></a>FAQ</h2>

-### For answers to common questions regarding the core application features, please refer to the official [Metrolist FAQ Page](https://metrolist.cc/#faq).
+### For answers regarding general client operations and common inquiries, refer to the official [Metrolist FAQ Page](https://metrolist.cc/#faq).

 </div>